afallahi/rag-ai-agent/README.md

 # RAG PDF Agent

-This project builds a Retrieval-Augmented Generation (RAG) system.
-It is developed in a **test-driven way**, where each step includes both functionality and verification via unit tests.
+This project builds a Retrieval-Augmented Generation (RAG) system in a test-driven manner.
+It processes one or more PDF documents, extracts text, chunks it, embeds it, and builds a single unified vector index to enable question-answering via a local LLM (e.g., Mistral via Ollama).

 ## Project Goals

-- Parse and extract text from PDFs
+- Extract text from PDFs
-- Chunk and embed the text
+- Chunk text using LangChain
+- Generate embeddings using Sentence Transformers
-- Store embeddings in a vector database (FAISS)
+- Store and query a unified FAISS vector database
-- Use a local LLM for question-answering (RAG pipeline)
+- Use a local LLM (via Ollama) to answer user questions
-- Validate every stage with automated tests
+- Validate each stage with unit tests

 ## Project Structure